HNRobert/Movefile/README.md

 First install the python environment.
 After the installation of python, open cmd to install pyinstaller (pip install pyinstaller)

-If you want to package it as 32-bit exe, you should package it in 32-bit Python
+If you want to package it as 32-bit exe, you should package it in 32-bit Python.

 After installation, open the 【Movefile Code】 folder, enter 【cmd】 in the path box of the folder, and then enter 【pyinstaller - i Movefile.ico - noupx Movefile.pyw -- onefile】 in the pop-up command prompt window ,then get the packed file in the output 【dist】 folder.

 ### Precautions before use:

-1.Please do not change the name of this exe file："Movefile vX.X.X.exe" Otherwise, the startup function will be affected.
+1.Please do not change the name of this exe file："Movefile vX.X.X.exe", or the startup function will be affected.

 2.Please open the option in the windows setting:
    System/notification and operation/notification/
-   "Get notifications from apps and other senders", Otherwise, the operation result notification function will be affected
+   "Get notifications from apps and other senders", otherwise the notification function will be affected.

 3.Please put the software into the
-   'Antivirus scanning exclusion item' of Windows Security Center, Otherwise, it will be deleted directly at runtime This is because this software involves changing the Startup item.
+   'Antivirus scanning exclusion item' of Windows Security Center. otherwise, it might be deleted directly at runtime.
-   If this software is accidentally deleted in use, Please retrieve this software in the "Protection History" of virus threat and protection in Windows Security Center Or other security software
+   That is because this software involves changing the Startup item.

-4.If the software cannot run after the new version, You can try to delete the profile located in the Roaming folder
+   If this software is accidentally deleted in use, please retrieve this software in the "Protection History" of virus threat and protection in Windows Security Center, Or other security software

-5.If the software fails to run normally due to other reasons, and Also can't be repaired as explained above,
+4.If the software cannot run after the new version, you can try to delete the profile located in the Roaming folder.

-   You can contact the author directly,
+5.If the software fails to run normally due to other reasons, and also can't be repaired as explained above, you can contact the author directly,
-   I will try to repair it for you as soon as possible
+   I will try to repair it for you as soon as possible.

 ## Cleanfile
 This is a program used to organize folders (especially the desktop), and the first program block launched by Movefile